 Time to take it to the cloud

 Fieldpoint’s cloud-based field service management software can be installed on-site, but it’s still a cloud-based system that is available to your entire workforce from any location, at any time.
 It’s not a software dedicated to a single machine.
 It’s a field service software that is available on any machine.
-Whether you are on a tablet in an airport, in the back office or in the field, access Fieldpoint’s cloud-based field service management software gives you access to your entire business.
+Whether you are on a tablet in an airport, in the back office, or in the field, Fieldpoint’s cloud-based field service management software gives you access to your entire business.
 And that is the future of field service management, as delivered by cloud-based software solutions.